new Date('2020-05-22').getTime() / 1000

 -

 String, Integer, or Boolean.
-The list of operands.
+The values to filter by.
 For example, if the column name is defined as

 State